scorefall/scorefall-ink/staverator/README.md

-# score2svg
+# Staverator

-Rust library for converting a music xml score to an SVG.
+Rust library for converting a scof score to SVG.

 ## Fonts

+These are some fonts that will be tested / verified to work with staverator:

  - Scorlatti default
  - Gonville
  - Beethoven
  - Profondo
  - Paganini
  - Improviso